Xiaohong-Deng/CarND-Advanced-Lane-Lines/writeup_template.md

     [(img_size[0] * 3 / 4), img_size[1]],
     [(img_size[0] * 3 / 4), 0]])
 ```
+Note that stretching the rectangle too further away will generate warped image in which lane lines near the top look blurred and not straight enough.
+Visually this can be metigated by plotting the image in narrow and tall figure size like `figsize=9, 16`
 This resulted in the following source and destination points:

 | Source        | Destination   |